Orbifold Euler Characteristics of $\overline{\mathcal M}_{g,n}$

 \subsubsection{Orbifold Euler characteristics of $\Mbar_{g,0}$ and KP hierarchy}

-Another remarkable consequence of \eqref{eqn:G-Gaussian} is that since it is the specialization of the partition function of the topological 1D gravity, it is the evaluation of a $\tau$-function of the KP hierarchy evaluated at the following time variables: \be T_n = \frac{1}{n!} V_n(z). \ee See Section \ref{sec:KP} for details.
+Another remarkable consequence of \eqref{eq-intro-Gauss-G} is that since it is the specialization of the partition function of the topological 1D gravity, it is the evaluation of a $\tau$-function of the KP hierarchy evaluated at the following time variables: \be T_n = \frac{1}{n!} V_n(z). \ee See \S \ref{sec:KP} for details and the generalization to $\chi(\Mbar_{g,n})$ for general $n$.
 It is interesting to find a geometric model that describes all the KP flows away from this special choice of values of the time variables.